Syrian Rue Peganum harmala | Extract 10x

 Syrian Rue is mainly known as an MAOi and is most commonly used in tandem with other plants and substances containing DMT.
 Nonetheless, the seeds have some standalone effects, too.
 Syrian Rue is said to have some characteristics of antidepressants.
 It is also said to stimulate the imagination.
 Some psychonauts are experimenting with high doses of Syrian Rue to induce a trip.

-Use of Syrian Rue
+History of Syrian Rue

 Syrian Rue (Peganum Harmala) belongs to the family Nitrariaceae.
 It originates from warm, rather dry areas, being found from the Mediterranean and the Middle East all the way to India, Pakistan and even China.